Loss of Appetite in Kids – Causes and Remedies

 If your kid enjoys fruits, adding some peaches to their diet will help boost their appetite.

 Did you know that plums boost one’s appetite?
-Kid’s crave them so be sure to add it to their diet.
+Kids crave them so be sure to add them to their diet.

 Now, you know why your kid may have a loss of appetite and what you can do about it!
 It is essential for kids to get enough nutrition during their developing years, which is mainly through the food they eat.
 Use these remedies and help your child regain his appetite in no time!

 1. Al-Nouri.
 L, Basheer.
 K; Mothers’ Perceptions of Fever in Children (Journal of Tropical Pediatrics); Oxford Academic; https://academic.oup.com/tropej/article/52/2/113/1652063; April 2006

 2. Helping Children Handle Stress; American Academy of Pediatrics; https://www.healthychildren.org/English/healthy-living/emotional-wellness/Pages/Helping-Children-Handle-Stress.aspx

 3. Luby.
 J; Early Childhood Depression (American Journal of Psychiatry); National Library of Medicine; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3184299/; September 2009